Dontoue/alx-higher_level_programming/0x00-python-hello_world/README.md

 In this project, I began practicing using the interpreter, printing text and variables, and indexing and slicing strings in Python.

-# Tests ✔️

-tests: Folder of test files.
-Provided by Holberton School.
 # Function Prototypes 💾
 Prototypes for functions written in this project: